 - Use standard 1-inch margins.

 - Use a reasonable font size for the body, such as 12 points.

 - For print, use a serif font like Times New Roman or Courier.
 For digital, use sans serifs like Verdana or Arial.

-- Do start a new page before each section.
+- Start a new page before each section.

 - Don’t allow your plan to print and leave a single line on an otherwise blank page.

-- Have several people read over the plan before it is printed to make sure it’s totally error-free.
+- Have several people read over the plan before it is printed to make sure it’s totally free of error.

 Nonprofit Business Plan Template

 To help you get started we’ve created a nonprofit business plan template.
 It will work as a framework regardless of your nonprofit’s area of focus.
 With it, you’ll have a better idea of how to lay out your nonprofit business plan and what to include.
 We have also provided several questions and examples to help you create a detailed nonprofit business plan.

 Many nonprofits start out with passion and enthusiasm, but without a proper business plan.
 It’s a common misconception that just because an organization is labeled a “nonprofit,” it does not need to operate in any way like a business.